rust-lang/rust/src/doc/guide-runtime.md

 Upon reading `libgreen`, you may notice that there is no I/O implementation inside of the library, but rather just the infrastructure for maintaining a set of green schedulers which switch among Rust tasks.
-The actual I/O implementation is found in `librustuv` which are the Rust bindings to libuv.
+The actual I/O implementation was found in `librustuv` which are the Rust bindings to libuv.
 This distinction is made to allow for other I/O implementations not built on libuv (but none exist at this time).